-As of June 30, 2021, foreseeable economic or political conditions that may influence the financial position of the District include changes in the state and local economy due to the COVID-19 pandemic, increases in retirement rates, and decreases in the CalPERS discount rate.
+As of June 30, 2022, foreseeable economic or political conditions that may influence the financial position of the District include cost increases for goods and services due to inflation, increases in retirement rates, and decreases in the CaIPERS discount rate.
 The effects, if any, of these events are not calculable at this time.
+However, the current inflationary economic environment is expected to significantly increase the cost of services and supplies in the near term.

-Regarding revenues, the Department of Motor (DMV) registration records are showing only a slight increase in the number of registered vehicles.
-Therefore, the District is anticipating DMV funding to stay relatively constant over the next few years.
-In addition, Measure A sales tax revenue is expected to increase by about 3.9% annually over the next three years.
-However, it is unclear what the short- and long-term effects of the COVID-19 pandemic might be in terms of the local economy and impacts on government and consumer spending.
+Regarding revenues, the District is anticipating state and federal intergovernmental funding to stay relatively constant over the next few years.
+Measure A sales tax revenue is expected to increase by about 3.5% annually in the near term; however, it is unclear what effects inflation might have on government and consumer spending.